 The genus Moraea can be divided into five groups: Galaxia, Gynandriris, Hexaglottis, Homeria, and Moraea.
 Homeria which was once considered to be a separate genus in the Iridaceae family is now included in Moraea.
 There are about 32 species of this Moraea subgroup native to southern Africa.
 They have long narrow basal leaves, sometimes only one per corm and large yellow, pink, orange, or bicolor flowers with six fairly equal tepals.
 The leaves of some species can be poisonous and are avoided by sheep and cattle and can then multiply freely.
 Some species have a reputation of being weedy and they are not welcomed in Australia because of the agricultural concerns.
 In the United States, five species in the Homeria group are classified by the federal government as "noxious weeds:" M. collina, flaccida, miniata, ochroleuca, and pallida.
 It is not legal to import them or transfer them between states without a permit.
-The plants are, though, allowed within California by the state government.
 Homerias are not very hardy so there is little danger of their becoming weedy in climates not to their liking, and even in mild climates like California they are not particularly aggressive in the garden.
-But it's probably wise to keep them away from open range-land.
 Although the flowers only last a day or two, some of the species produce flowers over a long period.
 Information and pictures of the other Moraea groups can be found by clicking on these groups or the Moraea group pages listed below or found in the Moraea index where all species are listed alphabetically.
-Homeria subgroup species A-J are found on this wiki page.
+Homeria subgroup species a-j are found on this wiki page.

-Moraea collina Thunberg (syn.
-Homeria collina) has a single linear leaf and yellow or salmon flowers.
-It is found on lower mountain slopes and flats on sand or clay in the southwest Cape.
-Here in Southern California, this one blooms late spring/early summer.
+Moraea collina Thunb. (syn.
+Homeria collina (Thunb.)
+Salisb.) has a single linear leaf and pale yellow or salmon flowers with or without a yellow nectar guide and enclosed in gray spathes.
+The tepals are enclosed in a narrow cup.
+Growing from 20 to 50 cm high, it is found on lower mountain slopes and flats on sand or clay in the southwest Cape.
+It flowers July to September.
+In Southern California, this species blooms late spring/early summer.
 It is a good "filler" growing where many other things will not grow, including full sun.
-The first two photos taken by Cameron McMaster near Napier in the Overberg.
-The third was taken by Doug Westfall.
-The fourth photo was taken by Dirk Wallace.
+The first photo was taken by Doug Westfall.
+The second photo from Dirk Wallace.
+The last three photos taken by Cameron McMaster near Napier in the Overberg.

-Moraea elegans Jacquin (syn.
-Homeria elegans) is a member of the Homeria group with a habitat on clay slopes in the southwestern Cape, blooming late winter, early spring.
+Moraea elegans Jacq. (syn.
+Homeria elegans (Jacq.)
+Sweet) grows on clay slopes in the southwestern Cape, blooming late winter, early spring.
 Peter Goldblatt of the Missouri Botanical Garden has reported that the dark markings attract beetles which pollinate the flowers.
-M. elegans is a very striking species, but one Mary Sue Ittner has found hard to keep going in cultivation.
+Moraea elegans is a very striking species, but one Mary Sue Ittner has found hard to keep going in cultivation.
 Michael Mace, gardening in a slightly drier/warmer climate, reports that the yellow and green form persists well in pots in his garden.
 First two photos by Mary Sue Ittner, third by Bob Werra, and fourth by Michael Mace.

 "On 13 August 2005 we came across a population of the very rare and localised Moraea elegans.
 We found these in the Napier district on a gentle slope below a drain from nearby arable fields and road.
 The population consisted of a large number of vigorous plants in all stages, but was confined to a small area (30 x 40 m) which benefited from the runoff from the drainage channel.
 The habitat was therefore seasonably moister than the surrounding renosterveld."
 Cameron McMaster.
 Pictures from Cameron McMaster and Alan Horstmann illustrate some of the variations in colour.

-Moraea flaccida Sweet (syn.
-Homeria flaccida) has a single leaf and yellow or salmon flowers with a yellow center.
+Moraea flaccida (Sweet) Steud. (syn.
+Homeria flaccida Sweet) has a single leaf and yellow or salmon flowers with a yellow center.
 It is found in wet sandstone and granitic slopes and flats, often in wet places in the northwest and southwest Cape and flowers in spring.
 First three photos by Mary Sue Ittner and Bob Rutemoeller taken on Lion's Head, September 2007.
-Fourth photo by Michael Mace, taken in captivity.
-The last photo was taken by Dirk Wallace.
+Fourth photo by Dirk Wallace.
+The last photo from Michael Mace, taken in captivity.

 Moraea hybrids in this subgroup are pictured on the Moraea hybrids wiki page.